slinky-snek/portfolio/_pages/about.md

 I've used C++ for six years and Unreal Engine for two.

 If you'd like to see more about my skillset, please view my resume.
-If you'd like to chat about games, game technology, or software development, please feel free to contact me on LinkedIn!
+If you'd like to chat about games, game technology, or software development, please feel free to connect with me on LinkedIn!